julianstephens/obsidian-writeaid-plugin/README.md

 For multi-file projects, you can manage chapters using the project panel.

 All chapter operations work on the currently active draft of the active project.

+### Backup Management

+The plugin provides comprehensive backup functionality to protect your writing work:

+- **Hierarchical Storage**: Backups are organized by project and draft in `.writeaid-backups/projectName/draftsFolderName/draftName/`
+- **Automatic Cleanup**: Old backups are automatically cleared on plugin startup based on the configured retention period (default: 30 days)
+- **Manual Management**: Create backups manually, browse all project backups, restore from any backup, or delete old backups as needed

+All backup operations work on the currently active draft of the active project, but the list/restore command shows backups for all drafts in the project.